-- A. General: Prepare network diagrams using AON (activity-on-node) format. - B. Preliminary Network Diagram: Submit diagram within 14 days of date established for the Notice to Proceed.
-Outline significant construction activities for the first 60 days of construction.
-Include skeleton diagram for the remainder of the Work and a cash requirement prediction based on indicated activities. - C. CPM Schedule: Prepare Contractor's Construction Schedule using a CPM network analysis diagram. - 1.
-Develop network diagram in sufficient time to submit CPM schedule so it can be accepted for use no later than 30 days after date established for the Notice to Proceed. - 2.
+- A. General: Prepare network diagrams using AON (activity-on-node) format. - B. CPM Schedule: Prepare Contractor's Construction Schedule using a CPM network analysis diagram. - Develop network diagram in sufficient time to submit CPM schedule so it can be accepted. - 2.
 Conduct educational workshops to train and inform key Project personnel, including subcontractors' personnel, in proper methods of providing data and using CPM schedule information. - 3.
 Establish procedures for monitoring and updating CPM schedule and for reporting progress.
 Coordinate procedures with progress meeting and payment request dates. - 4.
-Use "one workday" as the unit of time. - D. CPM Schedule Preparation: Prepare a list of all activities required to complete the Work.
+Use "one workday" as the unit of time. - C. CPM Schedule Preparation: Prepare a list of all activities required to complete the Work.
 Using the preliminary network diagram, prepare a skeleton network to identify probable critical paths. - 1.
 Activities: Indicate the estimated time duration, sequence requirements, and relationship of each activity in relation to other activities.
 Include estimated time frames for the following activities: - a.
 Preparation and processing of submittals. - b.
 Purchase of materials. - c.
 Delivery. - d.
 Fabrication. - e.
 Installation. - 2.
 Processing: Process data to produce output data or a computer-drawn, time-scaled network.
 Revise data, reorganize activity sequences, and reproduce as often as necessary to produce the CPM schedule within the limitations of the Contract Time. - 3.
 Format: Mark the critical path.
 Locate the critical path near center of network; locate paths with most float near the edges.

 - a.
-Subnetworks on separate sheets are permissible for activities clearly off the critical path. - E. Initial Issue of Schedule: Prepare initial network diagram from a list of straight "early start-total float" sort.
-Identify critical activities.
-Prepare tabulated reports showing the following: - 1.
-Contractor or subcontractor and the Work or activity. - 2.
-Description of activity. - 3.
-Principal events of activity. - 4.
-Immediate preceding and succeeding activities. - 5.
-Early and late start dates. - 6.
-Early and late finish dates. - 7.
-Activity duration in workdays. - 8.
-Total float or slack time. - 9.
-Average size of workforce. - 10.
-Dollar value of activity (coordinated with the Schedule of Values). - F. Schedule Updating: Concurrent with making revisions to schedule, prepare tabulated reports showing the following: - 1.
+Subnetworks on separate sheets are permissible for activities clearly off the critical path. - D. Schedule Updating: Concurrent with making revisions to schedule, prepare tabulated reports showing the following: - 1.
 Identification of activities that have changed. - 2.
 Changes in early and late start dates. - 3.
 Changes in early and late finish dates. - 4.
 Changes in activity durations in workdays. - 5.
 Changes in the critical path. - 6.
 Changes in total float or slack time. - 7.
-Changes in the Contract Time. - G. Value Summaries: Prepare two cumulative value lists, sorted by finish dates. - 1.
+Changes in the Contract Time. - E. Value Summaries: Prepare two cumulative value lists, sorted by finish dates. - 1.
 In first list, tabulate activity number, early finish date, dollar value, and cumulative dollar value. - 2.
 In second list, tabulate activity number, late finish date, dollar value, and cumulative dollar value. - 3.
 In subsequent issues of both lists, substitute actual finish dates for activities completed as of list date. - 4.
 Prepare list for ease of comparison with payment requests; coordinate timing with progress meetings. - a.
 In both value summary lists, tabulate "actual percent complete" and "cumulative value completed" with total at bottom. - b.
 Submit value summary printouts one week before each regularly scheduled progress meeting.